The Company: Zyndio / Zyn Travel

-Summary: A travel based mlm that was launched in late 2015 by Anthony Powell soon after abandoning Vemma.
-It is possible to make money with this company but there’s some very real drawbacks to consider before signing up.
+This is a discount travel based mlm that was launched in late 2015 by Powell soon after abandoning Vemma.
+It is possible to make money with this company but there's some very real drawbacks to consider before signing up.
+I personally think there are better options to consider.

 The company offers affiliates a membership to a 'travel club' in which they pay a fee to join and gain access to "up to 85% off hotels" and other savings.
 They sell these memberships through the mlm compensation model.